jacknino/MessageSerializer/docs/PropertyRuleIntroduction.md

 ```

 However, the <makeLink>PropertyRuleBcd</makeLink> is designed to check if a property name starts with `Bcd` and if it does and IsBcd has not been
-explicitly set by a {{ site.data.linkVariables["MessageProperty"] }} attribute on the property, then <makeLink>PropertyRuleBcd</makeLink> will set IsBcd to true.
+explicitly set by a {{ site.data.linkVariables["MessagePropertyAttribute"] }} on the property, then <makeLink>PropertyRuleBcd</makeLink> will set IsBcd to true.
 This means that
 all you need to do to have a BCD field is just make sure the name of the property starts with `Bcd` (the case of the Bcd doesn't matter).

 ```csharp